Page cover

 Editing is especially useful if you need to make changes after a stage has already been finalised.

-Select the Stage you want to edit from the drop-down menu.
+Select the Stage you want to edit from the Current Stage.

 Select the item from the Production Batches list again and edit any fields required.